hash function selection for cybergraph particles

 • PASTA for FHE

-This requires four hash functions, four identity systems, four trust assumptions, four security analyses, and a coherence nightmare.
-Two identities for the same content means no identity.
+This requires five hash functions, five identity systems, five trust assumptions, five security analyses, and a coherence nightmare.
+Two identities for the same content means no identity — and deduplication, which depends on a single canonical CID per content, becomes impossible across domains.

-Poseidon2 is the only hash function that is viable (not optimal, but viable) across all five required domains.
-For a system whose design principle is “purpose. link. energy.” — one universal primitive that works everywhere is worth more than four specialists.
+Poseidon2 is the only hash function that is viable (not optimal, but viable) across all seven required domains.
+For a system whose design principle is "purpose. link. energy." — one universal hash that works everywhere is worth more than five specialists.

 6.2 Ecosystem Gravity